hyprwm/hyprland-wiki/pages/Useful Utilities/App-Clients.md

 # Spotify

-It has been reported that Spotify does not follow window rules.
-This is possibly because the client sets is class _after_ the window has opened, thus making it "immune" to windowrules.
+Spotify does not follow window rules.
+This is because the client sets is class _after_ the window has opened, thus making it "immune" to windowrules.
 An alternative to Spotify's GUI client is [spotify-tui](https://github.com/Rigellute/spotify-tui) which can be launched in a terminal with a custom class.
-While limited in functionality, it is quite powerful and could be preferred over the GUI client if windowrules are a dealbreaker for you.
+While limited in functionality, it is quite powerful and could be preferred over the GUI client.

 Some users have also reported [installing spotifywm](https://github.com/amurzeau/spotifywm) has resolved the issue.
 The original repository by [`dasJ`](https://github.com/dasJ/spotifywm) is no longer working because of some changes made in the newer